juvar/murano-tutorial/source/introduction.rst

 Every instance (aka virtual machine) that is created by Murano Application, must me Murano-aware.
 It must have a special Murano component called Murano agent installed on it.

-.. todo:: verify That's why Murano provides build-in Operationg System images that have pre-installed murano agent.

 If a Murano application offers you to select an image, it is obligatory to select an image that has murano agent.

 Images panel displays all the Murano-enabled images:

 .. image:: images/images.png

-All the image-related activities on Murano-enables images should be performed via Glance interface exaclty the same way as it is performmed on all other images.
+All the image-related activities on Murano-enabled images should be performed via Glance interface exaclty the same way as it is performmed on all other images.
 The only functionality offred by Image panel is to mark/ unmark an image as Murano image.
 Technically this is done by addind/removing special metadata to an image.